BlakeKen/Election_Analysis/README.md

 # Election_Analysis
 ## Project Overview

-1. Calculate the total number of votes
+- Calculate the total number of votes
-2. Get a complete list of canidates who received votes
+- Get a complete list of candidates who received votes
-3. Calculate the total number of votes for each canidate
+- Calculate the total number of votes for each candidate
-4. Calculate the percentage won by each candidate
+- Calculate the percentage won by each candidate

 ## Resources
 -Data Source: election_results.csv